 Traveling has been helpful in my transformation of overcoming my states of depression.

 Traveling = Therapy & Self Discovery

 For me traveling meant visiting friends and family from all over the world.
 It brought me so much joy to see the people I love and explore new areas together.
 Leaving that wanderlust, leaving that location of happiness and joy often lead me to depression and sadness.
 Until I planned my next trip, my next adventure to look forward to, sometimes that depression would eat at me.
 I feel in my search of wanderlust, that I am always trying to search for something that will complete me, something that will make me feel whole again, which I feel when I travel.
 Unfortunately, those feelings become lost or torn away from me when I return to my empty apartment.

 What I love most about travel is the rush and that it gives you a sense of life again even when you feel down.
-The best cure to depression, a breakup, death, etc. is traveling the world.
+For me personally, the best cure for depression, a breakup, death, etc. is traveling the world.
+Although, this can sometimes only be a temporary fix.
 Sometimes when work or life takes over, you forget about you and taking care of yourself.
 Traveling is the best way to conquer some amazing bucket lists, overcome fears, and become open to the world around you.

 “If you want to SOAR in life, you must first learn how to F.L.Y.
 (First Love Yourself)” – Mark Sterling.
 Traveling is a great way to fall in love with yourself all over again.
 It helps to learn about your likes and dislikes and encourages you to accept you for who you really are.
 It gives you the confidence to explore, wander, discover, and so much more.
 When you love yourself, you love everything else around you so much more.

-How to you deal with Depression and Wanderlust?
+How do you deal with Depression and Wanderlust?
 Leave your comments below.